Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface

-In this Letter, we set up and study a generalisation of the KPZ equation, where the surface velocity depends, in contrast to the KPZ equation, {\em nonlocally} on the surface fluctuations.
-We do this by adding a symmetry-permitted nonlocal nonlinear gradient term that is of the same order as the usual KPZ nonlinear term.
-This allows us to study competition between local and nonlocal nonlinear effects.
-To generalise the scope of our study, we also include chiral contributions, which is ubiquitous in soft matter and biologically inspired systems; see, e.g., Refs.~\cite{chiral-mem1,chiral-mem2}.
-The resulting equation in 2D, named {\em active-KPZ} or a-KPZ equation is
+In this Letter, we set up and study a generalization of the KPZ equation, where the surface velocity depends, in contrast to the KPZ equation, {\em nonlocally} on the surface fluctuations.
+We do this by adding symmetry-permitted nonlocal nonlinear gradient terms that are of the same order as the usual KPZ nonlinear term.
+These nonlocal, nonlinear terms have the same scaling as the usual local nonlinear term of the KPZ equation.
+This allows us to study competition and interplay between local and nonlocal nonlinear effects, resulting into stable steady states and roughening transitions distinct from both the usual KPZ equation, or the KPZ equation with truly long-range effects (with either long range nonlinearity or long range noises)~\cite{medina,somen}.
+To generalize the scope of our study, we also include chiral contributions, which is ubiquitous in soft matter and biologically inspired systems; see, e.g., Refs.~\cite{chiral-mem1,chiral-mem2}.
+The resulting equation in 2D, named active-KPZ or a-KPZ equation, is